-In July 2017, we introduced our new Artificial Intelligence (AI) platform, which was showcased at our annual user conference, "Enterprise World".
-We call our AI platform "OpenText Magellan" (Magellan).
-Our approach to AI is via an open source code and we believe in making long-term, strategic investments to developing AI.
-As our enterprise software has historically been focused on managing data and content archives, we believe we are well positioned to turn these archives of data into active "data lakes" and we can develop AI to transform this digital information into useful knowledge and insight for our customers.
+As we have continued to invest in R&D and acquisitions, we have internally developed an AI platform called "OpenText Magellan" (Magellan).
+Magellan incorporates Apache Spark, the powerful, open source computing foundation that lets customers take advantage of the flexibility, extensibility, and diversity of an open product stack while maintaining full ownership of their data and algorithms.
+As our enterprise software has historically been focused on managing data and content archives, we believe we are well positioned to turn these archives of data into active "data lakes" and we believe we can develop AI to transform this digital information into useful knowledge and insight for our customers.